Skip to main content

 TRI Reporting is Required

-• Covered chemicals and sectors: TRI does not include information from all facilities or industry sectors that may manage TRI chemicals in waste, nor does it cover every chemical manufactured, processed or otherwise used by facilities in the United States.
+• Covered chemicals and sectors: TRI does not include information from all facilities or industry sectors that may manage TRI chemicals as waste, nor does it cover every chemical manufactured, processed or otherwise used by facilities in the United States.
 The complete TRI chemical list and a list of the sectors covered by the TRI Program are available on TRI’s GuideME website.

-• Risk: TRI data can be a useful starting point to help evaluate whether chemical releases may pose potential risks to human health and the environment.
-However, the quantity of a chemical release alone is not necessarily an indicator of exposure to the chemical, or the potential health or environmental risks posed by the chemical.
+• Risk: TRI data can be a useful starting point to evaluate whether chemical releases may pose potential risks to human health and the environment.
+However, the quantity of a chemical release alone is not necessarily an indicator of exposure to the chemical or the potential health or environmental risks posed by the chemical.
 Note that:

 • Chemicals on the TRI list vary in toxicity; and